 MYTH 1: Young children can't solve mathematical problems.
 While it's true that kids need to know some addition facts to problem-solve, they're not always exactly what you might think.
 For example, let's see how 5-year-old Jamie solved this problem: If you have four cards on the table and two on the floor, how many will you have in all?
 "Well, it's like fooooouuur," says Jamie, pointing to the table and then to the floor, "Five, six.
 Six!"
 Another child, a bit less advanced, might put up four fingers on one hand, two on the other, and then count them all.
 Both are powerful problem-solvers.
 Like miniature mathematicians, they have modeled the problem and used what they did know to solve it.

 Children know about numbers, counting, and "making more."
-Second, and even more impressive, they can put together what they know and invent ways to solve such addition problems.
+They can put together what they know and invent ways to solve such addition problems.
 So, invite your child to solve real problems and fun, made-up number problems of all types!
-For example, ask a dinosaur lover, "If there were two triceratops near the water, but then three more came, how many would there be altogether?"
+For example, ask a dinosaur-lover, "If there were two triceratops near the water, but then three more came, how many would there be altogether?"
 Just keep the numbers small at first.

 MYTH 3: Toddlers should not be doing math.
 If that means young children should not sit down to drill addition facts, of course, we agree.
 However, providing appropriate math experiences at young ages is important.
 Children are interested in the world, and even think about the world mathematically almost from birth.
 They learn math if they are given the opportunity to have mathematical experiences and talk about them.